ramlaksh2501/library-for-pic16f877a/Readme.md

 A custom  library for the PIC16F877A microcontroller.

-This repository is part of a personal effort to gain a deeper understanding of microcontrollers, low‑level hardware interaction, and embedded C programming.
-The goal of this project is clarity and learning rather than abstraction.
+This repository is part of a personal effort to gain a deeper **understanding of microcontrollers & embedded systems**.

 ---

 ## About the Project

-This repository contains a custom library developed while studying the PIC16F877A microcontroller.
-All modules are written from scratch to better understand hardware behavior and driver design.
+I am building an  entire  library from stratch.

 Objectives:
+* Learn Register level programming (Bare-metal)

-* Understand peripheral registers and hardware operation
+* Understanding **HOW** peripherals, registers and hardware works
-* Improve embedded C programming skills
+* Improve C programming skills and code optimization skills
-* Reduce dependency on pre‑built frameworks
 * Learn practical driver implementation techniques

-The project will expand as new microcontroller(uC) concepts are learned and implemented.

 ---